Tesla Delivers Record 405,278 Cars in Quarter But Misses Target

 “Tesla sells cars, and the auto industry is slowing down,” Gene Munster, managing partner of Loup Ventures, said by phone.
 “They are still struggling with logistics, and the gap between production and deliveries grew from the last quarter.”

-Tesla’s quarterly delivery figures are widely seen as a barometer for EV demand generally, since the Austin, Texas-based company has led the charge for battery-powered cars.

-The company has a long tradition of going all-out at the end of each quarter to get cars into the hands of customers, with top executives like design chief Franz von Holzhausen helping out at a southern California delivery center on New Year’s Eve.
+Musk said during Tesla’s last earnings call that Tesla was trying to “smooth out” deliveries throughout each quarter so that the company no longer has a wave of handovers concentrated at the end of each period.
+Design chief Franz von Holzhausen nonetheless tweeted that he pitched in at a southern California delivery center on New Year’s Eve.

+The discounts Tesla offered in the US toward the end of the quarter matched the maximum tax credit that electric vehicles are eligible for under the Inflation Reduction Act that President Joe Biden signed in August.
+The carmaker suffered a setback in this regard late last month when the Internal Revenue Service published a list of electric and plug-in hybrid vehicles that are eligible for federal tax credits under the law.

+The IRS only deemed seven-seat versions of Tesla’s Model Y to be sport utility vehicles, which means five-seat versions will be subject to a price limit below the cost of the vehicle.
+Musk took issue with this in several tweets, writing “this is messed up” on Jan.
+1 and questioning Monday whether the company was being penalized for making the Model Y too mass-efficient.

 Tesla doesn’t break out sales by region, but the US and China are its largest markets, and 95% of sales in 2022 were of the Model 3 sedan and Y crossover.